 First, we made our may to the Airbnb we booked in the Grassmarket/West Port area of Edinburgh, which is an awesome area to stay!
 Airbnb has become my favorite way to find accommodations in foreign countries…how could you pass up an entire flat, including a full kitchen and a washer/dryer for about 1/3 of the cost of a regular hotel room?
 Check out the flat we booked here, complete with courtyard and a direct view up the hill to Edinburgh Castle.
 JAWDROP.
-You could not have asked for a better view, and each night only $85…you can’t beat that!
+You could not have asked for a better view and only $85/night…you can’t beat that!

 The Grassmarket area was only about a 5-10 minute walk up to the castle and Royal Mile (Edinburgh’s main road).
 It had a lot of cool pub-type places to eat, so we ate here almost every night except one.
 Per our Airbnb hosts we also got some ice cream at Mary’s Milk Bar up the street.
 If you’re ever in Edinburgh, go out of your way and go to this place!
 We ate local pub food, Italian food, and French food all in the Grassmarket area too, and everything was delicious!
 We ate at one nicer restaurant (also recommended by our hosts) called The Outsider a few blocks away from our flat; it had a cool modern vibe.

 What we did: